maitrungduc1410/react-native-loader-kit/README.md

 ```
 # Demo
 A fully working demo is located at [example folder](./example/App.js)

+# Thanks
+Big thanks to [81813780](https://github.com/81813780/AVLoadingIndicatorView) and [ninjaprox](https://github.com/ninjaprox/NVActivityIndicatorView) for their wonderful works

 If you like this project, encourage me by giving me a ⭐️.
 Happy hacking